TEDxCornell/temp-site/design-plan/design-journey.md

 Goal 1: Find sufficient information about the club TEDxCornell in general (their story, people, and events)

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - We will design our website with sufficient content that is easy to see on the main pages of ther websites.
-We will include all relevant information about logistics of the club, general information, and specific frequently asked questions.
+We will provide all relevant information about logistics of the club, general information, and specific frequently asked questions.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - People come to this website to learn more about what the club is in general and decide if it is a good fit for them, thus they would likely want lots of information about the club.
+  - People come to this website to learn more about what the club is in general and decide if it is a good fit for them, thus we should provide as much necessary information as we can think of.

-Goal 2: Easily access information about club via website.
+Goal 2: Easily access information about the club via website.

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - Information should easy to find.
+  - Information should be easy to find.
 We will put all main content in the middle of pages with accurate labels and design choices that group similar information together.
 We will also make the navbar easy to follow.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - People come to this website to look for information about the club or speakers but it wouldn't be good for users if all this information is hard to find.
 Therefore it is our goal to make the information easily accessible and intuitive.

-Goal 3: Be able to Apply to the Club or become a speaker
+Goal 3: Be able to apply to the club or become a speaker

+- **Design Ideas and Choices** _How will you meet those goals in your design?_
-To do this, we will have easy to see buttons for information about applying to the club or speaker.
-These will be on main pages and are a primary goal for users because they come to this website to learn about the club and apply to the club.
+  - To do this, we will put the information about applying as a member or speaker on the Home page.
+We will also intentionally repeat the apply information on other pages.
+For example, when the audience are looking at the page about past events, they might be more motivated to apply to be a speaker and can easily find the apply entry close to their current location.
+- **Rationale & Additional Notes** _Justify your decisions; additional notes._
+  - Accoding to the interviews, many people visit a club's website to know how to get involved, so we should make the apply info easy to find for our audience.
+Showing apply info in different pages when necessary also motivates the audience to apply when they look through the site.

 ### Audience (Milestone 2)

 > Briefly explain your site's audience.
 > Be specific and justify why this audience is a **cohesive** group with regard to your website.

-My site audience is everyone (normally Cornell Students) interested in applying to TedX Cornell Club via our website.
-This is one group of all people affiliated with cornell looking to apply to the club or be a speaker.
+Our site's audience is anyone (normally Cornell Students or faculty) interested in participating in the TEDxCornell team or its events.
+This is one group of all people affiliated with Cornell, looking to apply to the club or be a speaker.
+This audience is a cohesive group because all of them come to the website to figure out whether the club is a good place to let their abilities shown or let their voices heard.

 ## Website Design Exploration (Milestone 2)